-The companies mentioned below offer the lowest interest rates and don’t have hidden fees or prepayment penalties.
-You may still have to pay origination and application fees, but you can still easily save thousands of dollars compared to high-interest loans or carrying a credit card balance that too many people think is “the only way” to borrow money.
+The companies mentioned below offer great loan options and don’t have hidden fees.
+You may have to pay origination and application fees, but you can still easily save thousands of dollars compared to high-interest loans or carrying a credit card balance that too many people think is “the only way” to borrow money.

 Another trend you will notice is that most of the top lenders are not a traditional brick-and-mortar bank.
 In the last decade, online banking and peer lending have made it easier to qualify for a loan with a lower interest rate.

 While you still can apply for a personal loan from your local bank or credit union, online lenders will usually provide a more competitive quote because of fewer operating expenses.

 Credible is one of our favorite recommendations because it’s a loan search engine.
 You can quickly compare the rates of up to eight lenders at once.
 Plus, the rates can be as low as 4.99% APR for personal loans to refinance your credit card debt at a below average interest rate!